crcn/tandem-old/packages/tandem-app/README.md

 - [ ] Tandem app should detect paperclip ASTs.
 Other languages should be limited.
 - [ ] return manifest.json from tandem server
+- [ ] change empty state to drag element from left to stage
 - [ ] components populated based on scanned files
 - [ ] dropping element to stage creates a _new_ component with 3 files: style sheet, preview file (constaints mocks, stubs, and states), and component file
 - [ ] map of how each window is evaluated - map needs to be loaded in the window